Виразка рогівки

 Таблиця

-Ulcers are characterized by corneal epithelial defects with underlying inflammation and necrosis of the corneal stroma.
+Ulcers are characterized by corneal epithelial defects with an underlying inflammatory infiltrate, along with inflammation and sometimes necrosis of the corneal stroma.
 Corneal ulcers tend to heal with scar tissue, resulting in opacification of the cornea and decreased visual acuity.
 Uveitis, corneal perforation with iris prolapse, pus in the anterior chamber (hypopyon), panophthalmitis, and destruction of the eye may occur without treatment and, on occasion, even with the best available treatment, particularly if treatment is delayed.
 More severe symptoms and complications tend to occur with deeper ulcers.

 Conjunctival redness, eye ache, foreign body sensation, photophobia, and lacrimation may be minimal initially.